 Habitat For Humanity

 Teaming up with Habitat for Humanity is a great way to help others and bring your chapter together.
 Habitat projects typically include constructing new houses for families in need, but there are also other projects that don’t require building such as landscaping.
 All you need to do to get started is contact your local Habitat for Humanity Affiliate.
 Please note that all participants must be at least 16 years old.
-To get more information, simply use the search option on the following website: http://www.habitat.org/cd/local/default.aspx?r=r, or to find all locations in Wisconsin, follow the subsequent link: http://www.habitat.org/cd/local/affiliate.aspx?place=55.
+To get more information simply use the search option on the the Habitat for Humanity website or find your local Habitat for Humanity location by entering your zip code.

 Host a Pageant